NotNeelPatel/notneelpatel.github.io/blog/2022-05-15-smartphone-rant.md

 ---

-While Apple has definitely taken inspiration from Android (many software features, fingerprint scanner, multiple cameras, removing the physical home button, wireless charging, etc.), the effect Apple has comparatively is more significant.
-These changes that Apple has influenced have negatively affected my smartphone experience to be honest.
+While Apple has definitely taken inspiration from Android (many software features, fingerprint scanner, multiple cameras, removing the physical home button, wireless charging, etc.), Apple's effect on Android is extremely significant.
+These changes that Apple has influenced have negatively affected my smartphone experience.

 When Apple removed the headphone jack, it began the wireless earbud revolution, which is more profitable than the smartphone industry at the moment, hence why every smartphone company has their own.
 I don't hate wireless earbuds, but removing a port that's still found in most other technology (including Apple's computers) makes it a hassle for anyone who has wired earbuds.

 I honestly don't mind the notch as much as other people may.
 In fact, I think Android has done it better, specifically Samsung with their hole-punch design which maximizes screen real estate without looking too ugly.

-Finally, with the charging brick, Apple claims they're doing it for the environment, however I find it to be quite convenient when they did it since the cable that comes with phones after the iPhone 11 are lightning to USB-C, unlike the previous lightning to USB-A. People who haven't upgraded their phone since the iPhone 11 are forced to get a new charging brick since the old ones won't work.
+Finally, with the charging brick, Apple claims they're doing it for the environment, however I find it to be quite convenient when they did it since the cable that comes with phones after the iPhone 11 are lightning to USB-C, unlike the previous lightning to USB-A. People who haven't upgraded their phone since the iPhone 11 are forced to get a new charging brick since the old ones won't work with a lightning to USB-C connector.

 ### Android Isn't Safe Either

 Apple has made some interesting decisions, but at least I can clearly tell they are just trying to make the most money possible.
 Some Android manufacturers make awful decisions that just make no sense whatsoever.

 My biggest pet peeve that exists on phones are the "waterfall edges", where the screen wraps to the edges.
 Samsung popularized it with their Galaxy S6 Edge, and ever since, all their flagships have some kind of waterfall edge to an extent.
-I hate these kinds of phones for two reasons: it makes it impossible/really difficult to apply a screen protector to, and it is very prone to accidental edges.
+I hate these kinds of phones for two reasons: it makes it impossible/really difficult to apply a screen protector properly, and it is very prone to accidental edge presses.
 Not to mention that since more of the phone is "screen", it is more likely to crack if it lands on its edge.
 Even though they've been on phones for 7 years, I still think that it's a gimmick and provides very little value.

 Another major problem that exists in Android phones is bloatware.
 Every Android manufacturer makes it their duty to reinvent the wheel and make apps that do not improve the experience whatsoever.